Solar purpura

-Solar purpura (also known as "Actinic purpura," and "Senile purpura") is a skin condition characterized by large, sharply outlined, 1- to 5-cm, dark purplish-red ecchymoses appearing on the dorsa of the forearms and less often the hands.
+Solar purpura (also known as actinic purpura and senile purpura) is a skin condition characterized by large, sharply outlined, 1- to 5-cm, dark purplish-red bruises (purpura) appearing on the dorsa of the forearms and less often the hands.

 The condition is most common in elderly people of European descent.
 It is caused by sun-induced damage to the connective tissue of the skin.

 No treatment is necessary.
 The lesions typically fade over a period of up to three weeks.

 Pathophysiology

 Solar purpura is believed to be caused by skin damage due to chronic sun exposure, which leads to dermal atrophy.
 As a result of the dermal atrophy, the dermal connective tissue cannot support the microvasculature, and the result is extravasation of blood into the dermis.
 This results in visible purple spots on the skin.

 Epidemiology

 Solar purpura is most commonly seen in the elderly and those with lighter skin who are exposed to the sun.
 The prevalence increases with age and sun exposure.